-Daniel Irrgang is research associate at Weizenbaum Institute for the Networked Society, where he is deputy head of the “Inequality and Digital Sovereignty” (Berlin University of the Arts).
+Daniel Irrgang is research associate at Weizenbaum Institute for the Networked Society, where he is deputy head of the “Inequality and Digital Sovereignty” research group (Berlin University of the Arts).
 His research focusses on visual depictions of information from a media theory / cognitive studies perspective (“diagrammatics”), interface as well as general HCI paradigms and media archaeological studies, among other fields.
 Currently he is working on a critique of transhumanist and Californian Ideology narratives.

 From January 2018 until November 2019 Daniel was coordinator of the research seminar “Critical Zones” with Bruno Latour at Karlsruhe University of Arts and Design and ZKM | Center for Art and Media Karlsruhe; he has been also a contributor to the exhibition publication at MIT press and continuous to contribute to the exhibition for the time of its opening as web editor of the research section of the ZKM exhibition website.

 Daniel holds a PhD in media studies (Berlin University of the Arts) with a thesis on diagrammatics, expanded mind and expanded hermeneutics in connection with Vilém Flusser’s concept of “technical image”.
 He studied communication in social and economic contexts (M.A.) at Berlin University of the Arts.

 From 2016 until July 2019 Daniel has been a research associate (media theory/art studies) as well as assistant to the rector at Karlsruhe University of Arts and Design.
 From 2013 to 2016, he has been a research associate at the chair for media theory at Berlin University of the Arts and supervisor at the Vilém Flusser Archive.